-There are standards for which to judge a work of art, but in the final decision taste takes over.
-Katlan encouraged the judges to evaluate the oil portrait sketches based on five criteria: on representing proportions convincingly, understanding facial structure, modeling the lights and darks consistently, and observing the light effect correctly.
-The two winners were selected based on those criteria, but above all, on their overall artistic strength.
+There are standards by which to judge a work of art, but in the final decision, taste takes over.
+Katlan encouraged the judges to evaluate the oil portrait sketches based on several criteria: representing proportions convincingly, understanding facial structure, modeling the lights and darks consistently, and observing the light effect correctly.
+The two winners were selected based on those criteria as well as, most importantly, their overall artistic strength.

-As Mortenson was being interviewed for this article, his oil painting sketch had already been sold to another artist, raising his monetary award that day higher than the first-prize winner, Richard Piloco.
+As Mortenson was being interviewed for this article, his oil painting sketch had already been sold to another artist, raising his monetary award that day higher than the first-prize winner, Richard Piloco, who received $1,000.

-“I know a lot of the painters involved and they are all great painters.
-Plus, if you don’t get to pick your spot, it’s kind of the luck of the draw,” Piloco said.
-(Each of the artist’s spots, in front of one of three seated models, was randomly selected and numbered).
+About the competition, Piloco said, “I know a lot of the painters involved, and they are all great painters.
+Plus, if you don’t get to pick your spot, it’s kind of the luck of the draw.”
+(Each of the artist’s spots, in front of one of three seated models, was randomly selected and numbered.)

-You could not quantify how much his spot in front of the model might have given him an advantage.
-“There were certain things that I did—when setting up to paint and recognizing how much light was on the model’s face.
+It was not quantifiable how much his spot in front of the model may have given him an advantage.
+“There were certain things that I did when setting up to paint and recognizing how much light was on the model’s face.
 I was making decisions right from the start on how I wouldn’t want it to be, and I tried to paint that idea rather than directly paint what I saw,” he said.

-Piloco then signed his painting, which will be added to the Salmagundi Club’s permanent art collection of about 1,500 works.
+Piloco then signed his painting, which will be added to the Salmagundi’s permanent art collection of about 1,500 works.

-He was surprised he had won the purchase prize.
+He was surprised he had won.
 The idea of competing doesn’t come naturally to Piloco, as he spends endless hours alone in his studio.

-“Competitions are little nerve wracking because you are on display, and if you mess up, your warts and all are exposed,” he said.
+“Competitions are a little nerve-wracking because you are on display and if you mess up, your warts and all are exposed,” he said.
 “It does get you out of the studio though.
 That’s what I enjoyed about it.
 I got to see people I haven’t seen in a long while.”

 The artists mingled long after the winners were announced.
-Greetings, smiles and chatting filled the main gallery—gradually trickling away as the artists left and continued their conversations on the stoop of the historic Salmagundi brownstone, mentioning how much they enjoyed the event.
+Greetings, smiles, and chatting filled the main gallery, and gradually trickled away as the artists left and continued their conversations on the stoop of the historic Salmagundi brownstone, mentioning how much they enjoyed the event.